passagemath/passagemath-pkg-lefschetz-family/README.md

 # lefschetz-family

-:warning: **This repository has been migrated to Github!** It will no longer be updated.
-For the most recent version, please see  ([https://github.com/ericpipha/lefschetz-family](https://github.com/ericpipha/lefschetz-family)).

 ## Description
 This Sage package provides a means of efficiently computing periods of complex projective hypersurfaces and elliptic surfaces over $\mathbb P^1$ with certified rigorous precision bounds.